-Why sit inside a dark, stuffy theater when it’s so pleasant outside?
-Every year Parisians and visitors alike look forward to summertime outdoor movie screenings throughout the city.
-Whether you bring a date or a picnic basket (or both!) it won’t take you long to figure out why this is one of Paris’s most eagerly-anticipated activities of the summer.
+Why sit in a dark, stuffy theater when it’s so pleasant outside?
+Each year, Parisians and visitors alike look forward to summertime outdoor movie screenings throughout the city.
+Whether you bring a date or a picnic basket (or both!), it won’t take you long to figure out why this is one of Paris’s most eagerly anticipated activities of the summer.

 - Sate your movie-watching cravings with a trip to the famous Cinema en Plein Air.
 The movie green is easily found in the Parc de la Vilette from July 23rd to August 27th.
 Tickets are €7 per show or €20 for five shows.
 There’s a new show every weeknight, drawing from French and American classics like Super 8, The Social Network, Ocean’s Eleven, and Hôtel Woodstock.

-- Take the whirlwind tour of Paris at the Cinema au Clair de Lune festival.
-Every year the Forum des Images hosts different films at a variety of iconic locations throughout Paris.
-This year the festival runs from the 1st through the 11th of August.
+- Take a whirlwind tour of Paris at the Cinema au Clair de Lune festival.
+Every year, the Forum des Images hosts screenings at a variety of iconic locations throughout Paris.
+This year’s festival runs from the 1st through the 11th of August.
 The program includes popular films like Midnight in Paris and How to Steal a Million Dollars.
-Did we mention entry is free?
+Did we mention that entry is free?